dcasota/photonos-scripts/README.md

 - https://github.com/dcasota/photonos-scripts/wiki/Kube-Academy-Scripts

 # Use Case 6 - Docker containers
-Docker in most Linux distros has already built-in support.
-Photon OS' architecture maintains all flavors from security-hardened to hardware-optimized.
-This combination is highly preferred for some docker container purposes.
-See some personal progress with [Potree - a WebGL based viewer for large point clouds](https://github.com/dcasota/photonos-scripts/wiki/Configure-Potree,-a-WebGL-based-viewer-for-large-point-clouds,-on-VMware-Photon-OS).
+Docker in most Linux distros has built-in support.
+Photon OS' architecture strength is the maintenance of all flavors from security-hardened to hardware-optimized.
+This combination is highly preferred for some container purposes.
+See some personal docker container learning progress with [Potree - a WebGL based viewer for large point clouds](https://github.com/dcasota/photonos-scripts/wiki/Configure-Potree,-a-WebGL-based-viewer-for-large-point-clouds,-on-VMware-Photon-OS).

 # Use Case 7 - ISO build machine on Photon OS
-From a packages update service perspective, there is always a good moment of creating an ISO binary.
+From a packages update service consistency perspective, there is always a good moment for creating an ISO binary.
 Photon OS can be used as ISO build platform.
 Some personal progress using Photon OS as Photon OS ISO build machine has been documented on [How to build the Photon OS ISO file](https://github.com/dcasota/photonos-scripts/wiki/How-to-build-the-Photon-OS-ISO-file).
 Photon OS could be used to create eg. Microsoft Windows ISO builds from [uupdump.net](https://uupdump.net) as well.

 # Photon OS components in commercial products and open-source Photon OS